CormacMcCarthy/Latin-101/reading1.md

 (7) Fully identify the form of fulmen.
 What function is it playing in the sentence?
 What type of sentence structure do we find in this sentence?

-❓ **Number?** Fulmen (Fulmen, Fulmenis, n) is a 3rd declension noun in the accusative form in this sentence.
+❓ **Number?**- Singular- Fulmen (Fulmen, Fulmenis, n) is a 3rd declension noun in the accusative form in this sentence.
 It acts as the direct object of this sentence.
 The sentence structure is: Subject + Verb + Direct Object + Indirect Object.

 (8) Fully identify the form of apposita est.